 Gene: "Some time ago I recognized that terrorists were people who had grievances, who thought their grievances would never be heard, and certainly never addressed.
 Later I saw that all parties to every conflict were wounded, and at the heart of every act of violence is an unhealed wound."
 In her role as a counselor, Gene recognized that non-judgmental listening was a great healing process in itself.

-The Compassionate Listening Project teaches powerful skills for peacemaking in our families, communities, on the job, and in social change work locally and globally.
+As the website says: The Compassionate Listening Project teaches powerful skills for peacemaking in our families, communities, on the job, and in social change work locally and globally.
 Our curriculum for Compassionate Listening grew out of our many years of reconciliation work on the ground in Israel and Palestine.
 We adapted our trainings and began to teach in theU.S. in 1999.
 We now offer trainings and workshops worldwide for everyday peace-building, as well as an Advanced Training and Facilitator Certification program."

-Here is a good demonstration of Compassionate Listening principles incorporated into school curriculum
+Here is a good demonstration of Compassionate Listening principles incorporated into school curriculum.

-Alternatives to Violence Project.
+Compassionate listening is also one of the strategies deployed in the Alternatives to Violence Project.
 I have taken in one AVP Basic Training weekend in 2009 in Sydney, and hope to take their advance weekend training unit in 2010.

 No comments: